Turkey rejects Syria accusation for possible chemical attack

 The pro-opposition Syrian Observatory for Human Rights, which monitors the conflict using a network of contacts in Syria, put the number of dead at 26, including 16 soldiers.

-There was no immediate confirmation from Western governments or international organizations of a chemical attack, but Russia, an ally of Damascus, accused Syrian rebels of carrying out such a strike.
+There was no immediate confirmation from Western governments or international organisations of a chemical attack, but Russia, an ally of Damascus, accused Syrian rebels of carrying out such a strike.

 (Writing by Parisa Hafezi, editing by Paul Casciato)